AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Setup

 \subsection{Experimental Goals and Evaluation Measures}

-The goal of our experiment is to evaluate the capability of a unified pre-commit secure code review approaches on the three common vulnerability analysis tasks: (1) the line-level localization task~\cite{fu2022linevul,AIBugHunter2023}; (2) the secure comment generation task~\cite{Liu2026SecureReviewer:Fine-tuning}; and (3) the CWE type explanation task~\cite{fu2023vulexplainer,AIBugHunter2023}.
-Therefore, we operationalize the following four measures:
+We evaluate each approach at the comment level across three core secure code review tasks: (1) line-level localization~\cite{fu2022linevul,AIBugHunter2023}, (2) secure comment generation~\cite{Liu2025SecureReviewer:Fine-tuning}, and (3) vulnerability type prediction~\cite{fu2023vulexplainer,AIBugHunter2023}.
+Accordingly, we define the following measures:

-\textbf{\% of Correct Localization (L).} Localization correctness measures the percentage of the generated comments that are within a close-proximity location of the actual vulnerable line (i.e., at exactly the same file and within a $\pm5$ line range of the actual vulnerable line location)~\cite{tantithamthavorn2026rovodev}.
+\textbf{\% of Correct Localization (L).} Percentage of generated comments whose reported vulnerable line falls within the same file and within $\pm5$ lines of the ground-truth vulnerable location (i.e., within 5 lines before or after)~\cite{tantithamthavorn2026rovodev}

+\textbf{\% of Type Correctness (T).} Percentage of generated comments whose predicted vulnerability type matches the ground-truth vulnerability at the high-level CWE category.
+We adopt high-level categories rather than individual CWE entries due to the hierarchical and interrelated nature of the CWE taxonomy, where a vulnerability may reasonably correspond to multiple CWE items.
+Following prior work~\cite{Li2023ComparisonJava}, we apply a hierarchical grouping strategy to determine whether the predicted CWE and the ground-truth CWE belong to the same category.

-\textbf{\% of Relevance Comments (R).} Relevance correctness measures the percentage of the generated comments that are semantically highly similar (i.e., relevant) to the actual CWE type, CWE description, and CVE description.
-While pre-commit secure code reviews are likely to be practical and beneficial, they are difficult to implement in practice, which makes secure code review comments unavailable.
-Therefore, we are unable to employ traditional human-alignment metrics commonly used in automated code review studies, such as BLEU or SecureBLEU~\cite{Liu2026SecureReviewer:Fine-tuning, tantithamthavorn2026rovodev}.
-To measure the degree of relevancy, we employ an LLM-as-a-Judge~\cite{Li2025FromLLM-as-a-judge} in a zero-shot setting.
-The prompt explicitly asks if a given comment is relevant to the actual CWE-ID, CWE Name, CWE Description, and bug description of the actual CVE vulnerability, and only return True if relevant, or False otherwise.
+\textbf{\% of Relevant Comments (R).} Percentage of generated comments that are semantically aligned with the ground-truth vulnerability.
+Although early-stage secure code review is practical and beneficial, it lacks readily available human-written reference comments.
+As a result, traditional human-alignment metrics used in automated code review (e.g., BLEU or SecureBLEU~\cite{Liu2025SecureReviewer:Fine-tuning, tantithamthavorn2026rovodev}) are not applicable.
+Instead, we employ an LLM-as-a-Judge~\cite{Li2025FromLLM-as-a-judge} in a zero-shot setting.
+The judge evaluates whether a generated comment is relevant to the ground-truth vulnerability—based on its CWE ID, CWE name, CWE description, and CVE description—and returns a binary decision (True/False).